 When signing up, YouWager sportsbook entices customers with a 50% free play bonus on their first deposit (up to a maximum of $150 ($300 deposit required).
 The 50% free play has to be activated within 24 hours of account opening.
 This bonus is only granted to players from North America.
 The rollover policy at YouWager is 4.5 deposit + bonus but the company say that players can withdraw their winnings at any time.

 YouWager sportsbook has a similar modus operandi to many of the North American facing bookmakers – they only show the sports when there is an upcoming event in that discipline.
 Therefore, it is difficult to get a wholly accurate gauge on how many sports the firm cover, but at the time of writing, there were odds for American football, baseball, soccer, tennis, e-sports, boxing and MMA events/matches.
-This number falls well short of that offered by European firms, but sportsbooks such as YouWager tend to focus on the most popular betting sports, taking bigger bets in the process.
+This number falls well short of that offered by European firms, but betting sites such as YouWager tend to focus on the most popular betting sports, taking bigger bets in the process.

 Philadelphia Eagles recently won the Super Bowl but at the start of NFL seasons, customers are able to wager on two types of bets – the spread (handicap) and total points).
 The percentages for these bet types varied between 104.5-105% which is okay, but the odds can be expected to get better for customers as game time approaches and more is known about the rosters, tactics, line-ups etc and conditions etc.